stacksc/goat/README.md

 ## SLACK communication
 ```
-$ goat slack post -h
+$ goat slack -h
-Usage: goat slack post [OPTIONS] CHANNEL...
+Usage: goat slack [OPTIONS] COMMAND [ARGS]...

-  post a meessage to a given channel(s)
+  Slack CLI Client                     Current Profile: DEFAULT

 Options:
-  -m, --message TEXT  Text to include in the message  [required]
-  -r, --reply TEXT    TS of the message to reply to
+  -p, --profile TEXT  User profile to use for connecting to Slack
   -h, --help          Show this message and exit.

+Commands:
+  channel  manage Slack channels; create, archive, invite users etc
+  config   retrieve the entire content of slacktools's configstore
+  post     post a meessage to a given channel(s)
+  react    post a reaction to a given message in specific channel
+  unpost   delete a meessage in a given channel
+  unreact  remove a reaction to a given message in a specific channel

 ```

 ### post a message
 ```
 $ goat slack post -m "Hello - this is a test from stacks" C05LXFYUNNM